 Vegaøyan World Heritage Site

-Stopped seaweed cutting in Hysvær
+Stopped tang cutting in Hysvær

 The World Heritage Coordinator will take up the matter with the Ministry of Climate and Environment and the Norwegian Environment Agency and believes that it is completely unacceptable that it should be allowed to cut seaweed in the middle of the feeding grounds of eider ducks and other seabirds that are now really struggling.